wp-plugins/ad-inserter/readme.txt

 Added support to white-list or black-list tags;
 Added support for category slugs in category list;
 Added support for relative paragraph positions;
-Added support for individual code block exceptions on post/page editor page
+Added support for individual code block exceptions on post/page editor page;
+Added support for minimum number of words

 = 1.5.2 =
 Fixed bug: Widget titles might be displayed at wrong sidebar positions;